School of Informatics

 Be brief

-Include in the main text of your message (not just in attachments) a short statement about your background (what you have studied so far, your degree result or grade average, any relevant experience) and research interests.
-Also mention relevant information such as your funding situation.
-It is okay to attach a CV, but the supervisor may not read it unless you have already explained in your email why they should be interested in you as a potential student.
+In the main text of your message (not just in attachments), briefly describe your background: what you have studied so far, your degree result or grade average, any relevant experience, and your funding situation.
+It is okay to attach a CV, but the supervisor may not open it unless you have already explained why they should be interested in you as a potential student.

 Be patient

 Academics tend to be very busy and it may take time for them to answer your email.
-If you get no reply after a week or two, send a follow-up email.
-If a first message followed by a reminder doesn't work, then you should start looking for an alternative person to approach.
-It may be that this supervisor is not currently taking on students.
+If you do not receive a reply after a week or two, send a polite follow-up email.
+If that doesn't work, start looking for an alternative supervisor.

-Note, it is also possible to change topic and/or supervisor once you arrive if your interests develop and change over your initial months of study.
+If you have read through everything and you are still genuinely unsure who to contact, send an enquiry to the Institute you are most interested in, or to our Graduate School.
+Note, it is possible to change topic and/or supervisor once you arrive if your interests develop and change over your first months of study.

 Related links